 Editing synchronized metadata

-When you edit an item's metadata, it is not recommended to modify properties of the item that were added or updated by the synchronization process.
+When you edit an item's metadata, it is not recommended that you modify properties of the item that were added or updated by the synchronization process.
 In particular, this applies to the item's spatial reference, the names of fields in the attribute table, and so on.

 The ArcGIS metadata editor works together with the synchronization process to keep the content of the item's metadata current.
 When a metadata element is added by the synchronization process it has an attribute indicating its content has been synchronized.
 Suppose a feature class is named parks.
 Each time synchronization occurs, the process only updates the element to contain the current property of the item if the synchronization attribute is present.
 If the item's title has not been modified in the editor and you rename the feature class city_parks, the item's title will be updated automatically the next time the metadata is synchronized to reflect this change.